 The document that students will be required to submit will also differ from university to university.
 But, broadly speaking, you and your students should be prepared to submit any or all of the following documents:

-Depending on how your students are applying, they may have to pay an application fee.
+Depending on how your students are applying to German universities, they may have to pay an application fee.
 For example, Uni Assist charges students an admin fee for the processing of all relevant application documents.

 Note: EU/EEA students who are applying for a course that is numerus clausus must apply through another organisation called the Foundation of Higher Education admission (Hochschulstart.de).